• Skip to main content

 19. Get Rid of Scuff Marks

-If your tile floor is riddled with scuff marks, get them off with a bit of rubbing alcohol.
-Just dip a paper towel in some rubbing alcohol and then rub those scuff marks away.
-Its so easy, you’ll be wondering why you’ve been staring at the same scuff marks for so long.
+If your tile floor is riddled with scuff marks, remove them with a bit of rubbing alcohol.
+Just dip a paper towel in some rubbing alcohol and then rub the scuff marks away.

 20. Can you use rubbing alcohol to clean your ears?

 Yes!
 Rubbing alcohol is a great way to prevent Swimmers Ear.
-If you spend a lot of time in the water during the warmer months, you know swimmer’s ear is the worst!
-Try preventing this painful problem with rubbing alcohol.
-Just place a few drops of rubbing alcohol in each ear after swimming.
-The alcohol will dry up an water lingering in your ears.
-Make sure you don’t do this on anyone with an ear infection or ear tubes (it will NOT feel good).
+If you spend a lot of time in the water during the warmer months, you know swimmer’s ear is terrible.

 Comments